csdoracle/Cloud-Security-Day/CSD-SETUP.md

 ![](images/pre-req/pre-008-10.png)

-- Verify that the a service tile appears for **Oracle CASB** on the dashboard.
+- Verify that the a service tile appears for **Management Cloud** on the dashboard.

 ![](images/pre-req/pre-008-11.png)